Vyxal/Vyxal/documents/knowledge/elements.md

 - str a: `vy_exec(a)`
 - num a: `1 / a`
 -------------------------------
-## Ḟ (Generator from function with initial vector)
+## Ḟ (Generator / Modulo Index / Format)

-Make a generator from function a with initial vector b.
+Make a generator from function a with initial vector b, or get every nth item or format numbers as decimals.

 ### Overloads

+- num a, num b: `sympy.N(a, b) (evaluate a to b decimal places)`
+- num a, str b: `every ath letter of b`
+- str a, num b: `every bth letter of a`
+- str a, str b: `replace spaces in a with b`
+- lst a, num b: `every bth item of a`
 - fun a, lst b: `Generator from function a with initial vector b`
 -------------------------------
 ## Ġ (Group consecutive)